Award-winning author on the scammer who tried to con her

 New Zealand banks reported customers lost a combined total of $183.5 million to scams this year in 2022, an increase of 40% on the previous year.

-According to Consumer Protection, ways to minimise your risk of being scammed include only enter credit card details on a legitimate website, be suspicious of unexpected contact, never open attachment or click on email links if you are unsure about a sender.
+According to Consumer Protection, ways to minimise your risk of being scammed include: only enter credit card details on a legitimate website; be suspicious of unexpected contact; and never open attachments or click on email links if you are unsure about a sender.